subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 $$ X(t) = X(0) + b + \sigma W(t) $$

-Note that $X(t)$ is simply a scaled version of the Weiner Process that starts at $X(0)$, and is such that at time $t$,$X_t$ is distributed according to $N(b,\sigma)$.
-Hence the Weiner Process can be considered to be an universal continuous time Random Process, since as soon as we constrain the increments to be ISI, there is only one process that can result.
-This accounts for the popularity of the Weiner process in modeling phenomena such as the Stock Market, since in this case the Efficient Market Hypothesis leads to the ISI property.
+Note that $X(t)$ is simply a scaled version of the Wiener Process, known as the Wiener Process with drift.
+It starts at $X(0)$ and is such that at time $t$, $X_t$ is distributed according to the Normal distribution $N(b,\sigma^2)$.
+Hence the Wiener Process can be considered to be an universal continuous time random process, since as soon as we constrain the increments to be ISI, there is only one process that can satisfy the two requirements.

-**The Weiner Process is nowhere differentiable**
+**The Wiener Process is nowhere differentiable**

 I am not going to prove this here, but you can get some intuition why this is the case by considering the following equation

 $$ f(t) = f(s) + (t-s)f'(r)  $$

 This is called the Mean Value Theorem in Calculus, and it says that it is possible to predict the value of a function at some future time $t$, based on its value at a past time $s$, and the derivative of the function at some $r$ that lies between $s$ and $t$.
-This clearly violates the ISI property of the Weiner process, since knowing $W(s)$ does not give us any information about the value of $W(t)$ in the future, however close $t$ maybe from $s$ from whic hwe can conclude that the derivative $f'$ does not exist at any time $r$ in the rage $[s,t]$.
+This clearly violates the ISI property of the Weiner process, since knowing $W(s)$ does not give us any information about the value of $W(t)$ in the future, however close $t$ maybe from $s$.
+From this we can conclude that the derivative $f'$ does not exist at any time $r$ in the rage $[s,t]$.
 The lack of derivative can also be deduced from the fact that $W(t)$ is a fractal curve.
-I order for the derivative to exist, the ratio ${W(t)-W(s)\over{t-s}}$ has to converge as $t$ gets closer and closer to $s$.
+In order for the derivative to exist, the ratio ${W(t)-W(s)\over{t-s}}$ has to converge as $t$ gets closer and closer to $s$.
 Beacuse of its fractal nature, $W(t)$ continues to move around randomly irrespective of how close $t$ is to $s$, thus ruling out the existence of this limit, and hence the derivative.

-The lack of derivative takes us back to [Zeno's Paradox of the Arrow](https://subirvarma.github.io/GeneralCognitics/2025/03/11/Zeno.html), which says that the arrow seems to be moving and not moving at the same time.
-Wierstrass was able to resolve this paradox by rigorously defing the velocity of the arrrow, which is the same as the first derivative ${dx\over dt}$.
-According to this, even if the arrow is not moving at any one time instant, it still has a well defined velocity and hence moves over time.
+The lack of derivative again harks back to [Zeno's Paradox of the Arrow](https://subirvarma.github.io/GeneralCognitics/2025/03/11/Zeno.html), which tries to prove that an arrow in flight is moving and not moving at the same time.
+Wierstrass was able to resolve this paradox by rigorously defing the velocity of the arrrow, which is the same as defining the derivative ${dx\over dt}$.
+According to Wierstrass, even if the arrow is not moving at any one time instant, it still has a well defined velocity and hence moves over time.
 What if we replace the arrow by a particle moving according to the Wiener Process?
 In this case it does not have a derivative anywhere, so its velocity is not well defined.
-Then how does it still move, Wierstrass's solution does not apply anymore.
-Perhaps one way to look at it is that a physical particle always moves a finite amount before it changes direction, so the ideal particle moving according to the Wiener process is not physically realizable.
+Then how does it still move, Wierstrass's solution to the paradox does not apply anymore.
+Perhaps one way to look at it is that a physical particle such as a pollen grain always moves a finite amount before it changes direction, so it does have a well defined velocity.
+This means that a particle strictly moving according to the Wiener process is not physically realizable.
+The Wiener process is a mathematical idealization that captures extreme randomness, and is a popular modeling tool since it has nice analytic properties.

-**Quadratic Variation and Bounded Variation of the Weiner Process**
+**Quadratic Variation and Bounded Variation of the Wiener Process**

 The quadratic variation of a function $f$ on the interval $[a,b]$ over some partition $\Pi={a=x_0,x_1,...x_n=b}$ is defined as